End of Life Care

 Have you heard of Advance Care Planning?
 Advance Care Planning is one way of making people aware of your wishes and preferences.

 Advance Care Planning does not always need to be in writing.
 However health care professionals involved in your care and members of your family may find it helpful if your wishes and preferences are in writing.
 By letting people know about your wishes you may have an opportunity to discuss your views with those close to you.
 Advance Care Planning is an entirely voluntary process and you can change your mind at any time.
-Please see useful documents below for more information.

 Gold Standards Framework (GSF)